 Be careful – very careful – about taking your flirting too far.
 Just because you’re feeling lascivious doesn’t mean others are sharing your mood – and even if they are, this is not the time or place for drunken hook-ups, unless you don’t mind being the subject of salacious post-party office gossip.

-Even though this is a social affair, these are your colleagues and your boss and it’s simply not appropriate to wear anything too revealing.
-Save those sexy clothes for when you’re clubbing with your friends – but keep them away from the office party.
+Even though this is a social affair, you're still with your colleagues and your boss and it’s simply not appropriate to wear anything too revealing.
+Save those sexy clothes for when you’re clubbing with your friends – and keep them far away from the office party.
+A good rule of thumb is to dress up what you would normally wear to work.
+Multiple studies have shown that dressing for success can actually make you more successful, so it's important to look the part even when you're in party mode.

-The office Christmas party is a great opportunity to talk to people you otherwise wouldn’t have much contact with, like mousey Michelle from the corner cubicle, as well as the CEO and other senior staff.
+We all know that having friends at work makes us happier and more productive.
+But that doesn't mean you should just hang out with your buddies.
+The office Christmas party is a great opportunity to talk to people you otherwise wouldn’t have much contact with, like the shy girl from the corner cubicle, as well as the CEO and other senior staff.
 Try to mingle and chat with everyone, including partners and spouses.

 This is a great networking opportunity, so use it wisely without being an obvious schmoozer.
 This is your chance to make yourself known – but hopefully not for all the wrong reasons.